+- Article 810 covers: - Antennas that receive local television signals. - Satellite antennas, which are often referred to as satellite dishes. - Roof-mounted antennas for AM/FM/XM radio reception. - Amateur radio transmitting and receiving equipment, including HAM radio equipment (a noncommercial [amateur] communications system).

+▶Figure 810-1

-Article 810 covers antenna systems (including satellite dishes) for radio and television receiving equipment, and amateur and citizen band radio transmitting and receiving equipment.
-Figure 810-1 - □ Roof-mounted antennas for AM/FM/XM radio reception. - Amateur radio transmitting and receiving equipment, including HAM radio equipment (a noncommercial [amateur] communications system).
-810.3 Other Articles Wiring from the power supply to Article 810 equipment must be installed in accordance with Chapters 1 through 4 except as modified by parts I and II of Article 640.
-Wiring for audio equipment must comply with Article 640, and coaxial cables that connect antennas to equipment must be installed in accordance with Article 820.
-Figure 810-2
+810.3 Other Articles

+Wiring from the power supply to Article 810 equipment must be installed in accordance with Chapters 1 through 4 except as modified by parts I and II of Article 640.
+Wiring for audio equipment must comply with Article 640, and coaxial cables that connect antennas to equipment must be installed in accordance with Article 820. ▶Figure 810-2

-Figure 810-2 Author's Comment:
+▶ Figure 810-2

 The grounding requirements for antenna cables are contained in 810.20(C) and 810.21, not Article 820.

-810.4 Community Television Antenna The antenna for community television systems must be installed in accordance with this article, but the coaxial cable beyond the point of entrance must be installed in accordance with Article 820.
+810.4 Community Television Antenna

+The antenna for community television systems must be installed in accordance with this article, but the coaxial cable beyond the point of entrance must be installed in accordance with Article 820.
 Figure 810-3